kodowicz/kodowicz/README.md

 ## get to know me

 I'm a Front-end Developer based in Wrocław.
-I ve been learning web technologies since September 2017.
-I have over 2 years experience with React.
-Aim of my work is to create modern, creative and user-friendly applications that are coded with state-of-the-art frameworks, language features, and tools.
+I've been learning web technologies since September 2017.
+I have over 2 years of experience with React.
+The aim of my work is to create modern, creative, and user-friendly applications that are coded with state-of-the-art frameworks, language features, and tools.
 I'm keen on using vanilla JS.
-Also my favorite part of building applications is coding in React and Redux.
+Also, my favorite part of building applications is coding in React and Redux.
 I love learning new things.
 It is important for me to know how things work, not just how to use them.

 <br />